brozot/Laravel-FCM/README.md

 **tokenToDelete()**

-Return an array of token threre are invalid now and that should be removed from your datbase.
+Return an array of token that are invalid and that should be removed from your datbase.

 --

 **tokenToModify()**

-Return an array of token threre are invalid now and must be remplaced by a new one in your database.
+Return an array of token that are invalid and that must be remplaced by a new one in your database.
 Key of the array is old token and value is the new one.

 --

 **tokenToRetry()**

-Return an array of token threre you should retry to resend the notification.
+Return an array of token that you should retry to resend the message.

 --

 **failedRegistrationIds()**

-is retuned only with sendToGroup
+>Is returned only with sendToGroup

-return a array of which cannot be contacted with the group
+return a array of token that can't be contacted in the group

 ### FCMGroup

 **createGroup( (String) $notificationKeyName, (Array) $registrationIds )**

-Create a group with a name given in notificationKeyName and a list of token (devices in the group) and return notificationKey
+Create a group with a name given in notificationKeyName and a list of token (devices in the group) and return a notificationKey

 --

 **addToGroup((String) $notificationKeyName, (String) $notificationKey, (Array) $registrationIds )**

-Add devices to an existing group and return notificationKey
+Add devices to an existing group and return a notificationKey

 --

 **removeFromGroup((String) $notificationKeyName, (String) $notificationKey, (Array) $registrationIds )**

-Remove Devices from an existing group and return notificationKey
+Remove Devices from an existing group and return a notificationKey

---
+## Liscence

+MIT

+Some of this documentation is coming from the official documentation.
+You can find it completly on the firebase cloud messagin website.